grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 In this experiment, we try to
 assess 2 aspects that make a prompt and instruction set 'difficult' for an LLM to follow.
-The first aspect we assess is the inherent difficulty of the prompt.
-The second aspect we assess is the difficulty or complexity of the instructions.
+The first aspect is the inherent difficulty of the prompt and the second aspect is the difficulty or complexity of the instructions.

 *Experiment datasets*:
 ```bash